nmajor/nmajor-src/_drafts/_posts/express-js-with-es6-and-babel.md

 And then we run express with babel with this command:

-    $ babel-node bin/www
+    $ babel-node src/bin/www

 It works!

-And you will notice that if you just run `node bin/www` you get an error which is expected.
+And you will notice that if you just run `node src/bin/www` you get an error which is expected.

 Now lets add a npm script to make running this easier.
 Open up your `package.json` file and lets add a new line in the scripts section so it looks like this:

     ...
       "scripts": {
         "start": "node ./bin/www",
-        "start:dev": "babel-node ./bin/www"
+        "start:dev": "babel-node ./src/bin/www"
       }
     ...

+Now we can run our babelized app with the command:

+    npm run start:dev

 You might be asking, "Why don't we just use the existing start script".
 We need to save that for production because many production environments use the start script to run the app, but obviously we need to change it since we know `node ./bin/www` doesn't work.